lsandini/cgmsim-site/docs/operate/pump.md

     - Add a first line pointing to **get-pump.sh**, so that CGMSIM will download pump data from NS

-    - Edit the 4th line, so that CGMSIM will upload a new SGV based on pump insulin amounts: **upload-cgmsim-pump.sh**
+    - Edit the 4th line, so that CGMSIM will upload SGVs based on pump insulin: **upload-cgmsim-pump.sh**

-    - Add the 5th line if you want to let your rig run unattended for days with meals issued automatically with matching boluses
+    - Add the 5th line if you want to run your rig unattended with meals issued automatically with matching boluses

 <br>